-We believe all children should have access to the academic support they need to succeed, and we seek funding options to support all families.
-We are focused on promoting community awareness and fostering a greater understanding of the issues and challenges faced by children with Learning Challenges.
+We believe that all children should have access to the academic support they need to succeed.
+We are focused on promoting community awareness and fostering a greater understanding of the issues and challenges faced by children with learning challenges.
 Through early intervention, our goal is to make a transformative difference in the learning and life outcomes of students.
 Our ultimate goal is to effect system change with wide ranging societal benefits.

 Community, Kindness, Acceptance, Achievement